intino/itrules/README.md

 # How it works? #
 It defines a programming language that allows to define production rules and frames.
 The engine is able to interpret this language for document generation.

-Rules are the elementary representations to define the template.
-It might be seen as the knowledge for generating documents.
-Thus, the engine is like an expert system that provides the reasoning mechanism to execute rules in order to achieve the document generation.
-Rules consist of sensory precondition and an action.
-If a rule's precondition matches the data source, the production is triggered and its action is executed.
-Since, only one action can be taken, the engine provides a mechanism for prioritizing rules when more than one is triggered.

 Frames are the elementary representations to define the data source.
 It might be understood as facts that represent the document.
 A frame can be represented as simple type (String, Integer, Float, Date) or as a complex type, that is, a set of attributes.
 Attributes can be just a single frame or multiple frames (list).
 Any data source contains a Root frame.

 ```